Foundation Year (Year 0):

 Learning & Teaching

-Your tutors within the Department of Accounting, Economics and Finance and staff from the Cardiff School of Management are committed to providing you with the necessary support to enable you to realise your full potential.
+We are committed to providing you with the necessary support to enable you to realise your full potential.
 Our innovative teaching methods include experiments and the very latest teaching materials.
+Modules are typically taught through a mixture of 2-hour lectures per week and 2-hour seminars/workshops per week.
+All modules are supported through Moodle and Leganto, the virtual learning environment.

-A wide range of methods are used including tests, presentations, reports, essays, and examinations.
+A wide range of methods are used including class tests, individual and group presentations, reports, essays, and open-book and closed-book examinations.

 Employability & Careers